Doom (1993 video game): Legacy

 It has also been used in scholarly research since its release, including for machine learning, video game aesthetics and design, and the effects of video games on aggression, memory, and attention.
+In 2026, Australian researchers trained 200,000 human brain cells as an organic computer to play Doom.
 In 2007 Doom was listed among the ten "game canon" video games selected for preservation by the Library of Congress, and in 2015 The Strong National Museum of Play inducted Doom to its World Video Game Hall of Fame as part of its initial set of games.
+In 2026, the game's soundtrack was selected by the Library of Congress for preservation in the National Recording Registry for having "cultural, historical or aesthetic importance in the nation's recorded sound heritage".

 Doom has continued to be included highly in lists of the best video games ever since its release.
 In 1995, Next Generation said it was "the most talked about PC game ever".
 The PC version was ranked the 3rd best video game by Flux in 1995, and in 1996 was ranked fifth best and third most innovative by Computer Gaming World.
 In 2000, Doom was ranked as the second-best game ever by GameSpot.
 The following year, it was voted the number one game of all time in a poll among over 100 game developers and journalists conducted by GameSpy, and was ranked the sixth best game by Game Informer.
 GameTrailers ranked it the most "breakthrough PC game" in 2009 and Game Informer again ranked it the sixth-best game that same year.
 Doom has also been ranked among the best games of all time by GamesMaster, Hyper, The Independent, Entertainment Weekly, GamesTM, Jeuxvideo.com, Gamereactor, Time, Polygon, and The Times, among others, as recently as 2023.